 Under constant video surveillance, all their flirting and frisking between the sheets are captured and televised to the nation.
 But so too are their frailties, friendships and bust-ups.
 It’s a ratings hit, pulling in over 2 million viewers per show.
 Strikingly, for all the criticisms about the staged love affairs, the previous two series have generated real-life love for several couples who are still together, with at least two Love Island babies on the way.

-Mrs Cetinay, like most other parents, probably wouldn’t look to national television to find their children love and romance, much less a permanent partner.
+Mrs Cetinay, like most other parents, probably wouldn’t look to national television to find her children love and romance, much less a permanent partner.
 Yet for her 21-year-old son Kem, that’s exactly what is happening.

 The Essex-born hairdresser auditioned for this year’s Love Island, beating 80,000 applicants to land a spot on the prime-time show.
 He’s since become an item with brunette beauty Amber Davies, a 20-year-old dancer from Wales, wowing her and the audience with his cheeky chappy personality and Mediterranean good looks.